When to Update Your Assessment

 Note that a current assessment is one that was completed at age 18 or older; or within the last 3 years and using adult normed tests.

 Some Important Considerations

 A current psycho-educational assessment is needed when registering with SAS - typically by June 15 for new students.
-It is also required for those who are applying to the LD credit course (PSYC 1300).

 If you will be applying for funding to support a new or updated psycho-educational assessment in the fall using the Bursary for Students with Disabilities and/or Canada Study Grant you must: